jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/utilities.rst

 <https://github.com/jhu-saw/sawForceDimensionSDK>`_.
 When running, teleoperation
 works very similarly to the built-in dVRK teleoperation.

-To run teleoperation, first start a :doc:`dVRK system <system>` for the arms you want to teleoperate.
+To run teleoperation, first start a :ref:`dVRK system <system>` for the arms you want to teleoperate.
 This should be a system that *doesn't* include a built-in teleoperation component, such as::